LiviuCP/goToScriptsPython/README.md

 6.8.
 Quick history

 The quick history is a subset of the recent history.
-Currently this is only available for navigation but it might get implemented for commands as well in a future changeset.
+Currently this is only available for navigation, but it might get implemented for commands as well (in a future changeset).

-The quick navigation history is displayed within main navigation menu (including help menus) and contains the last visited directories.
+The quick navigation history is displayed within main navigation and help menus.
+It contains the last visited directories.
 The number of displayed entries cannot exceed the size of the recent history (instead it can be smaller resulting in a subset).
-It is recommended to keep the count as small as possible in order to be able to identify the required entry (or its missing) rapidly (hence quick history) and then navigate to the directory.
+It is recommended to keep the count as small as possible in order to be able to identify the required entry rapidly (hence quick history) and then navigate to the directory.

 The navigation to the chosen entry is performed by entering < followed by entry number.
 Please note that the number should be valid, i.e. it needs to be a valid integer pointing to one of the listed entries.
-If the entry number is out-of-range or contains invalid characters, then an error will be triggered.
-The input is NOT forwarded as regular navigation input.
+If the entry number is out-of-range or contains invalid (non-numeric) characters (see below notes too), then an error will be triggered.
+The user should correct the input and retry.

-By default the quick navigation history is disabled, so it doesn't clutter the main menu unnecessarily.
+By default the quick navigation history is disabled, so it doesn't clutter the main menu/help menus unnecessarily.
 To enable it, enter option :qn from main navigation page or another menu.
 To disable it, enter the same option again.
 Please note that the quick history is persistent during the entire session unless disabled.
 It goes off when exiting the script.

-Another caveat is that the quick navigation history can only be used from the places where the listing of last visited entries is visible.
+Another caveat is that the quick navigation history can only be used from the places where it is displayed.
 These are:
 - the main navigation page
-- the help sub-menus (which also considered a part of the main navigation context)
+- the help sub-menus (which are also considered part of the main navigation context)

 If the user attempts to access a quick entry from another context (e.g. enters <2 while in the filtered navigation history menu), then an error is triggered mentioning that the context is not appropriate.
 The context is automatically switched to main navigation page, and the user can re-enter the quick navigation choice.
 This time the navigation should be successful unless the quick history is disabled or the entry is invalid.
-The reason for implementing this menu-based restriction is that it needs to be ensured the user is fully aware of the chosen entry (which is not be displayed in any context other than the main one).
+The reason for implementing this menu(context)-based restriction is that it needs to be ensured the user is fully aware of the chosen entry before executing it.
 This would be of utmost importance if a similar quick menu is implemented for commands.

+Last but not least, it is also possible to visit the parent directory from the chosen entry.
+To do this instead of < enter ,, followed by entry number.
+For example if directory /home/myUserName/Documents is displayed at position 2 in quick history, then simply enter ,,2 in order to visit its parent /home/myUserName.
+All above mentioned quick history rules apply here.

+Notes:
-To modify the number of displayed entries, please change the variable q_hist_max_entries from navigation_settings.py to the desired value (default is 5 and it is recommended to keep it small).
+- to modify the number of displayed entries, please change the variable q_hist_max_entries from navigation_settings.py to the desired value (default is 5 and it is recommended to keep it small).
+- it is allowed to have one or more spaces between the quick history identifier (< or ,,) and the entry number, as long as the number itself is a contiguous integer pointing to an existing quick history entry (e.g. entering <  2 is as valid as entering <2)
+- when accessing the parent directory, an empty entry number (namely entering only ,,) is considered invalid and the same error is triggered as when the other validity criteria (mentioned above) are not fulfilled.
+The user should retry by entering a valid entry number.

 7. HANDLING MISSING DIRECTORIES